ipatop/Genomics_withR/docs/05-RNASeq_DeSeq2.md

 ## 5         0         0          0          0          0          1
 ## 6         0         0          0          0          0          0
 ```

-This is the raw data, but we should use the normalized one
+This is the raw data, but we should use the normalized one.

 ```r
 head(counts(dds.DN1, normalized=T))